therron-tyler/therron-tyler/README.md

 - 👋 Hi, I’m Tyler Therron
-- 👀 I’m interested in bioinformatics and neuroscience
+- I am passionate about bioinformatics and neuroscience
-- 🌱 I’m currently learning how to integrate precision medicine with AI so that people with neurological conditions may have a better quality-of-life.
-- 💞️ I’m looking to collaborate on R Shiny computational genomics or neuroscience projects
-- 📫 How to reach me therrontyler@gmail.com
+- Contact: therrontyler@gmail.com
 - ⚡ Fun fact: I have epilepsy and love to run with my dog!

 <!---